-dbt VS Code extension features and functionality preview
+dbt VS Code extension features Preview

 The dbt VS Code extension is backed by the speed and power of the dbt Fusion engine and a dynamic Language Server Protocol (LSP) that enables enhanced workflows, faster development, and easy navigation.